kennanmell/Handoff/README.md

 In the original command line, run "react-native run-android".
 This will pop open a third command line instance - ignore this.
 This will run for a long time the first time you run it.
 When it's finished look at your emulator, it might take a minute to load but the app should pop up there, and then you can use the app.

 Frequent Errors:
-There are some issues with finding the paths to the android libraries.
+There are some issues with finding the paths to the Android Libraries.
 To resolve this, be sure to export the following:

 Your paths to Android/sdk, Android/sdk/tools, and Android/sdk/platform-tools, which will depend on where they were installed, as well as using the command